Best in Manufacturing – October 28, 2018

 But what if you want to try something new?

-Changing just a single input part in your production line could require extensive end effector rework.
+Changing just a single input port in your production line could require extensive end effector rework.
 This can limit production in two ways:

 It’s possible this process could improve with time.
 But can robots ever match the flexibility of humans?